jhpyle/docassemble/demo.md

 comment: |
   In a later question we will refer to the variable "village_idiot."
-  This "objects" block creates the variable "village_idiot" and specifies that it is an object of type "Individual."
+  This "objects" block creates the variable "village_idiot" and specifies that it is a DALang object of type "Individual."
 ---
 auto terms:
   rhododendron: |